 For test sites in VIC please click here: Test sites in VIC

 With Telehealth you can get information about symptoms, test sites and documents needed.
 It is important that you know you are not alone and your doctors are one phone call away to help.

-Isolation at home is the most effective measure to limit and stop spreading this virus.
-It means no guest or visitors and not going to shopping centre or play-ground.
-Having mask can limit the virus spreading but still there is a risk.
+Isolation at home is the most effective measure to limit and stop the spreading of this virus.
+It means no guests or visitors and not going to a shopping centre or playground.
+Having a mask can limit the virus from spreading but still, there is a risk.

-In case of positive test family members should get tested as well.
+In case of positive tests, family members should get tested as well.

 "Guidelines for talking to children about Novel Coronavirus